shahabrar7746/Separate_digits/README.md

-# Speperate_digits
+# Separate_digits
-Enter any number and it will sperate the digits out of it.
+Enter any number and it will separate the digits out of it.